 As little as 1/10th of a tsp of monosodium glutamate (MSG) can give a severe reaction, and reactions can be dose related: the more you consume the greater chance of the reaction.

-Some common side effects include the following (source):
+Common side effects include the following (source):

 - tachycardia and other arrhythmia